 If you want to buy XRP, you will need to decide on a payment method.

 Paying for cryptocurrency is similar to buying other products or investments.
-You can buy coins with fiat money or trade another cryptocurrency.
-For example, you could choose to pay for your XRP with U.S. dollars, or you could trade another cryptocurrency that you already own.
+You can buy coins with fiat currency or trade another cryptocurrency.
+For example, you could choose to pay for your XRP with U.S. dollars, link a debit card or you could trade another cryptocurrency that you already own.

 Keep in mind that you will need to choose an exchange that supports your preferred payment method, as well as the cryptocurrency you want to buy.
-Some exchanges allow traditional payment methods like bank transfers and debit or credit cards.
+Some exchanges will limit orders but do allow traditional payment methods like bank transfers and debit or credit cards.

-After buying XRP, you will need to store your coins in a cryptocurrency wallet.
-Choosing a crypto wallet is similar to choosing a crypto exchange, and many exchanges also allow you to store your cryptocurrencies.
+After buying XRP, you will need to store your coins in a cryptocurrency wallet such as Ledger Nano, Trezor or Edge.
+Choosing a crypto wallet is similar to choosing a crypto exchange.
 You should consider factors such as:

 - How you intend to use your cryptocurrency